NickalasB/Stock-Hawk/README.md

-Quick summary: Hot Movies is an app that allows you to discover the most popular and top rated movies out there using data from TheMovieDB.org
+**Quick summary:** Stock Hawk is an app that puts the power of Wall Street in the palm of your hands.
+* Get up the minute data on all your favorite stocks and even chart the closing prices for the last 30 trading days on an animated graph.
+* There's even a widget so you can check your stock without opening the app.
+* Supports RTL
+* Fully integrated accessibility features too.

 Version: This is the first iteration of the app- more features will be added

 How do I get set up?
 To get this app up and running:
+Clone or download the repo link.
-Open up Android Studio and simply select "Import Project" Once you have the app imported you will need to obtain your an API Key to access the movie data You can get a MovieDB API key from themoviedb.org
+Open up Android Studio and simply select "Open" and navigate to this project.
-Once you've obtained an API Key add it to you "build.gradle" file in your "Gradle Scripts" class like so
-    buildTypes.each {
-        it.buildConfigField 'String', 'MOVIE_DB_API_KEY', "\"Your API Key here\""

-    }
-}
 Once you've got that configured choose Run 'app' from the Run dropdown menu.

-Navigating the App
+**Navigating the App**

-When you launch the app you will be presented with a GridView of movie posters.
+When you launch the APP you will see a few pre-populated stocks to get you started.
-You can choose to view either the most popular movies, the highest rated movies, or a list of favorite movies by selecting your preferred option in the options menu in the upper right-hand corner.
-Click on a movie that interests you and you'll be taken to a new activity or, if your're on a tablet, see a new display that will give you some key info about your selected movie:
-Title
-Release date
-Average rating
-Total ratings
-Movie Summary
-Movie trailers
-Movie reviews
-Pretty cool!
+The menu button up top toggles between % change and price change.
+Feel free to click on the stocks and check their current and historical info.
+To add a new stock simply click on the floating action button at the bottom of the screen with the "+" sign.
+To delete a stock simply swipe to the right or the left.
+You can also long-press on the home screen to gain access to the widgets available on your device.
+Scroll to the Stock Hawk widget, hold down, and drag to your main screen.
+The widget can be resized by long-pressing on the widget and dragging the edges.

 More features will be added.
-This app is being built as part of Udacity's Android Nanodegree program
+This app is being built as part of [Udacity's Android Nanodegree program]((https://www.udacity.com/nanodegree))